warpcut/Audio-LRP/README.md

 ### Dataset
 We are working with the [UrbanSound8k](https://urbansounddataset.weebly.com/urbansound8k.html) dataset.
+The dataset has been pre-processed to make it uniform in duration and sampling frequency.

 In this folder the feature extraction process has already been done, you can find the extracted mel-spectrogram inside urban/train, the feature are than reorganized into specific folders for the analysis part.